 Q: Will I get a bill when a fire truck or an ambulance comes to my house?

 A: Georgetown County Fire/EMS does not charge when a fire truck comes to your house.
 However, when an ambulance responds to a call and the crew member provide patient care and transports a patient to the hospital, the patient will receive a bill for the care he or she received.

 Q: How can I get a free home fire inspection?

 A: Contact the office at the fire station in your area.
 We will be more than happy to perform a free home inspection, or install smoke detectors or fire extinguishers in your home also.

 Emergency Medical Services (EMS) Billing Questions:

-If you receive an EMS bill from us and have questions regarding your billing statement, please contact our billing company (Carolina Ambulance Billing) at 1-800-741-6920, ext.
-330.
+If you receive an EMS bill from us and have questions regarding your billing statement, please contact our billing company (Lowcountry Billing) at 1-800-533-3915.
+If you received service prior to May 1, 2016, you should contact Carolina Ambulance Billing at 1-800-741-6920.